jsmoriss/jsm-show-post-meta/readme.txt

 The JSM Show Post Metadata plugin displays post (ie. posts, pages, and custom post types) meta keys (aka custom field names) and their unserialized values in a metabox at the bottom of the post editing page.

+Note that if you're using WooCommerce HPOS (High-Performance Order Storage), available since WooCommerce v8.2, then your WooCommerce orders are NOT post objects and you should use the [JSM Show Order Metadata](https://wordpress.org/plugins/jsm-show-order-meta/) plugin instead.

 There are no plugin settings - simply install and activate the plugin.

 = Available Filters for Developers =